Installation

 Overview

-PhiloLogic5 runs as a Gunicorn WSGI application behind a reverse proxy (Apache or Nginx).
+PhiloLogic5 runs as a Gunicorn WSGI application.
+On Linux it typically runs behind a reverse proxy (Apache or Nginx); on macOS it can bind directly to a TCP port.
 The installer handles Python, Node.js, and all Python dependencies automatically via uv.

 Installation steps: